LDAP Injection

 Case Study: Corporate Directory Breach

-A financial institution suffered a data breach when attackers exploited an LDAP injection vulnerability in their employee portal.
-The attackers:
+A financial institution suffered a data breach when attackers exploited an LDAP injection vulnerability in their employee portal:

-- Discovered the vulnerability in the login form.
+- Discovery: Attackers found the vulnerability in the login form

-*)(userPassword=*to dump all user credentials. - Gained access to sensitive financial systems.
+*)(userPassword=*to dump all credentials - Impact: Gained access to sensitive financial systems and customer data

 Industry Statistics

-- 62% of tested applications had some form of LDAP injection vulnerability (Positive Technologies).
+- 62% of tested applications had LDAP injection vulnerabilities (Positive Technologies)

 Testing for LDAP Injection